In January of 2017, I walked the Camino de Santiago in Spain past the End of the World to Muxia, the ancient spiritual end of the Camino.

 A day out of Santiago, I was feeling weaker by the kilometer and getting frustrated with my inability to access the food I needed to stay well.
 This was the closest I got to quitting.
 The Way tests a pilgrim, usually, it seems, right at our sore spots.
 But it also sends magic when it’s most needed.
 And that day, only moments after I thought The Thought about not finishing, this beautiful creature bounded out of nowhere and ran towards me in pure joy, and then guided me with his nose to a dry spot under a tree, where he proceeded to eat all my remaining cheese as payment for his grace.

 The first sight of the Cathedral de Santiago de Compostela, from atop Mt.
 Gozo.
 You can see the three spires on the horizon to the far left of the photo, still about three hours’ walk away.
-I could feel Santiago pulling at me, almost like a magnet or some sort of living invisible cord hurrying my steps and giving me energy to make climbs and cover distance I thought I was too tired for.
+I could feel Santiago pulling at me, like some sort of living invisible cord hurrying my steps and giving me energy to make climbs and cover distance I thought I was too tired for.
 I have never in all my years experienced anything even remotely like it.

 Touching the stone of the Cathedral in Santiago.
 I arrived weak, bleeding and exhausted, and I sat down in the square in the rain and wept with joy and fatigue and gratitude.
 It was my birthday, and I was a pilgrim.
 Other than being healthy again, I couldn’t have asked for more.